futuregrid/cloud-metrics/doc/source/manual.rst

         fg-metric] chart
 ..

-As our metric system can use scripts either via piper or named files, you can store more complex queries into a file and start the metric framework with them::
+As our metric system can use scripts either via pipe or a file, you can store more complex queries into a file and start the metric framework with them::